 Vivid Sydney Festival of Light, Music and Ideas

-What’s on at the Sydney Vivid Festival of Light?
+What’s on at Vivid

 If you are thinking of visiting Sydney for the Vivid Festival you won’t be disappointed.
-Many regard this as the best festival in Australia and a little surprisingly perhaps given it won’t be particularly warm, the most romantic time to be in Sydney.
+Many regard this as the best festival in Australia.
+Sydney will light up for 23 nights from 6pm with free and ticketed events.

 Sydney Film Festival

 Seen the lights, now see a movie – How about a Movie-Vivid Combo?
-The Sydney Film Festival starts on the 8th June whilst Vivid doesn’t end till the 13th.
+The Sydney Film Festival starts on the 5th June whilst Vivid doesn’t end till the 13th.
 So it is possible to see the lights and catch a decent movie on the same night.